rowanjsmith/ArepoISM_tools/Welcome_to_AREPO_on_COSMA.md

 -   PARTITION is where the job is/will be running.
 If you are on COSMA8, this should be "cosma8".
 -   NAME is the job name you specified in the batchsub file using "-J".
 -   USER is the user who submitted the job.
 This should be your user name.
 -   ST is the status of the job.
-'PD' stands for pending, indicating that you job is in the queue, while 'R' stands for running.
+"PD" stands for pending, indicating that you job is in the queue, while "R" stands for running.
 -   TIME is the amount of time your job has been running for.
-It will start when you job status changes from 'PD' to 'R'.
+It will start when you job status changes from "PD" to "R".
 If present, the prefix indicates the number of days (e.g.
         2-01:00:00 means your job has been running for 2 days and 1 hour).
 -   NODES is the number of nodes allocated to your job.
 One node has 128 processors (ntasks).
 -   NODELIST (REASON) lists either the node ID(s) allocated to your job if it is running, or